LogtalkDotOrg/logtalk3/core/NOTES.md

 - `user.lgt`
 	definition of the built-in pseudo-object `user`

-Before loading the `core.pl` file into your favorite Prolog compiler, you must first load the appropriated adapter file for your Prolog compiler, which you will find in the `adapters` directory, and the `paths/paths.pl` file, which defines essential library paths for starting Logtalk.
-The provided Prolog POSIX integration scripts and Windows shortcuts automate this process and should be used unless there's a strong reason to manually load Logtalk.
+Before loading the `core.pl` file into your favorite Prolog compiler, you must first load the adapter file for your Prolog compiler, which you will find in the `adapters` directory, and the `paths/paths.pl` file, which defines essential library paths for starting Logtalk.
+The provided Prolog POSIX integration scripts and Windows scripts and shortcuts automate this process and should be used unless there's a strong reason to manually load Logtalk.

 HTML documentation for the core entity APIs can be found on the `docs` directory (open the `docs/index.html` file with your web browser).
 The